Vehicles damaged as fire breaks out at metro parking lot in Delhi's Jamia Nagar | Business

 ''An FIR under section 336 (act endangering life or personal safety of others) of the Indian Penal Code has been registered at the Okhla Vihar Metro police station,'' he added.

-Noor Nawaz Khan (46), a resident of Jamia Nagar whose coaching class is located hardly 50 metres away from the metro station, told PTI that the parking space also included an e-rickshaw charging station.
+Noor Nawaz Khan (46), a resident of Jamia Nagar whose coaching class is located hardly 50 metres from the metro station, told PTI that the parking lot also included an e-rickshaw charging station.

 ''The parking lot was divided into two parts.
 One was used to charge e-rickshaws while the other was used to park vehicles.
 I do not know if metro officials had approved this plan or if they knew about it,'' he said.

-Khan said he had come to his coaching class early in the morning when he witnessed the e-rickshaws and other vehicles catching fire.
+Khan said he had come to his coaching class early in the morning when he saw the e-rickshaws and other vehicles catching fire.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)